bcgov/sbc-mcap/README.md

 Q. How do I create a web page that has the Web Chat or Live Assist function?

 >The best place to start would be with the code in the examples directory of this repository.
 They are stripped down pages with little more than the essentials needed for each function.
 You can modify those pages and add your own content.

+Q. What access information do I need to setup Web Chat and Live Assist?

+>An Agent skill and an MCAP URL is required.
+The Agent skill is a dedicated queue assigned by Maximus to other ministries for the purpose of replicating the functionalities of Web Chat and Live Assist.
+The MCAP URL (depending on the environment required - test or prod) is a url required in the form template in order to gain access to Web Chat or Live Assist.
+The Agent skill and MCAP URL will be provided by Maximus Canada upon request.

 Q. How do I determine the "hours of operation" of the Web Chat & Live Assist services?